Stop Campus Hazing

 Reporting

-Campus safety is our top priority and the University takes all reports of alleged misconduct seriously to protect everyone’s health and well-being.
-The University depends on community member to identify and report behaviors of concern so that the University can provide distressed students and employees with appropriate support service and resources.
+Campus safety is our top priority, and the University takes all reports of alleged misconduct seriously to protect everyone’s health and well-being.
+The University depends on community members to identify and report behaviors of concern so that the University can provide distressed students and employees with appropriate support services and resources.

 The Office of Public Safety will maintain a website that provides information concerning findings of hazing misconduct for the previous five (5) academic years.